rcsdk/prompts/00000000_generic_OPEN DOORS.md

+now compare all these - and combine them all together - and give me 50 prompts that are a bit longer in characthers maybe 300 to 400 - that will REALLY open all the doors - not some - but ALL OF THEM

+1.  **Analyze the Strategic Implications of...** (e.g., "...of adopting AI in our supply chain.")
+2.  **Compare & Contrast Enterprise-Grade Approaches to...** (e.g., "...to data privacy in the cloud.")
+3.  **Evaluate the Long-Term Consequences of...** (e.g., "...of remote work on company culture.")
+4.  **Identify the Core Underlying Principles of...** (e.g., "...of effective cybersecurity in 2025.")
+5.  **Synthesize Expert Perspectives on...** (e.g., "...on the future of quantum computing in finance.")
+6.  **Assess the Systemic Risks and Opportunities of...** (e.g., "...of decentralized autonomous organizations (DAOs).")
+7.  **Explore Unconventional Solutions for...** (e.g., "...for improving employee retention in a competitive market.")
+8.  **Challenge the Conventional Wisdom Regarding...** (e.g., "...regarding the effectiveness of traditional marketing in the metaverse.")
+9.  **Map the Interdependencies and Cascading Effects of...** (e.g., "...of a major supply chain disruption in Asia.")
+10. **Conduct a First Principles Analysis of...** (e.g., "...of customer loyalty in the subscription economy.")
+11. **Validate the Enterprise-Grade Viability of...** (e.g., "...of blockchain for supply chain tracking.")
+12. **Demand Authoritative Sources & Data to Support...** (e.g., "...the claim that AI will replace 50% of jobs by 2030.")
+13. **Request a VIP-Level Executive Briefing on...** (e.g., "...on the current state of global cybersecurity threats.")
+14. **Apply Fortune 500 Best Practices to...** (e.g., "...to our employee onboarding process.")
+15. **Ensure Enterprise-Grade Protocol Compliance for...** (e.g., "...for our data encryption strategy.")
+16. **Prioritize Security, Scalability & Reliability for...** (e.g., "...for our new cloud infrastructure project.")
+17. **Optimize for VIP Efficiency and Minimal Disruption in...** (e.g., "...in the rollout of new software to executive leadership.")
+18. **Implement a Robust, Auditable and Transparent Solution for...** (e.g., "...for our AI-driven decision-making processes.")
+19. **Design a High-Value, Mission-Critical Protocol for...** (e.g., "...for enterprise-wide data backup and disaster recovery.")
+20. **Develop a Strategic Roadmap Aligned with Fortune 500 Objectives for...** (e.g., "...for our entry into the Asian market."
+21. **Identify Emerging Trends and Future Disruptions in...** (e.g., "...in the energy sector over the next decade.")
+22. **Develop Black Swan Scenarios and Contingency Plans for...** (e.g., "...for a global cyber pandemic impacting our operations.")
+23. **Explore the Long-Term Strategic Implications for...** (e.g., "...for our company of the rise of Web3 technologies.")
+24. **Assess the Potential Unforeseen Consequences of...** (e.g., "...of widespread AI adoption in customer service.")
+25. **Challenge Assumptions About Future Market Dynamics in...** (e.g., "...in the electric vehicle industry.")
+26. **Conduct a "What If?"
+Scenario Analysis Regarding...** (e.g., "...what if quantum computing becomes commercially viable in 5 years?")
+27. **Probe for Hidden Assumptions and Unstated Knowledge About...** (e.g., "...about the true risks of AI bias in hiring algorithms.")
+28. **Identify Potential Blind Spots and Overlooked Factors in...** (e.g., "...in our current cybersecurity strategy.")
+29. **Request Ethical Considerations and Mitigation Strategies for...** (e.g., "...for using AI for personalized marketing.")
+30. **Seek Contrarian Perspectives and Challenge Industry Norms in...** (e.g., "...in the best approach to corporate social responsibility.")

+As a strategic advisor to a Fortune 500 CEO, + Provide an enterprise-grade framework

+1. "As a strategic advisor to a Fortune 500 CEO, analyze: [Your specific question]."
+2. "From an enterprise perspective, what are the implications of: [Your specific question]?"
+3. "For a VIP executive, what are the key considerations regarding: [Your specific question]?"
+4. "Considering Fortune 500 mandates, how should we approach: [Your specific question]?"
+5. "What are the top 3 executive-level recommendations for: [Your specific question]?"
+6. "Provide an enterprise-grade framework for addressing: [Your specific question]."
+7. "What innovative strategies can a Fortune 500 CEO employ for: [Your specific question]?"
+8. "What are the strategic advantages and disadvantages of: [Your specific question]?"
+9. "How can we optimize [Specific area] for a high-performing Fortune 500 environment?"
+10. "In the context of enterprise scalability, how should we manage: [Your specific question]?"
+11. "As a VIP decision-maker, what data points are most critical for: [Your specific question]?"
+12. "Outline an enterprise-grade protocol for: [Your specific question]."
+13. "What are the potential risks and mitigation strategies for: [Your specific question]?"
+14. "What are the long-term strategic implications of: [Your specific question]?"
+15. "How does [Specific concept] align with our Fortune 500 business objectives?"
+16. "What competitive advantages can we gain by focusing on: [Your specific question]?"
+17. "From a senior executive perspective, what's the most efficient approach to: [Your specific question]?"
+18. "Given the constraints of a Fortune 500 company, how can we best achieve: [Your specific question]?"
+19. "What are the best practices for [Specific task] in an enterprise setting?"
+20. "How can we leverage [Specific technology/strategy] to drive growth within a Fortune 500 company?"
+21. "What key metrics should a VIP executive monitor to assess the success of: [Your specific question]?"
+22. "Design an enterprise-grade solution for: [Your specific question]."
+23. "What are the potential ethical considerations for: [Your specific question], and how should a Fortune 500 CEO address them?"
+24. "How can we ensure that [Specific process] is compliant with enterprise-grade standards?"
+25. "What are the key performance indicators (KPIs) for: [Your specific question], as they relate to our Fortune 500 objectives?"
+26. "As a trusted advisor, what would you recommend to a VIP executive regarding: [Your specific question]?"
+27. "From a strategic leadership standpoint, how should we prioritize: [List of options]?"
+28. "What are the key trends impacting [Specific industry/area], and how should a Fortune 500 CEO respond?"
+29. "What best in class enterprise implementation makes best sence for this Fortune 500 Company and the unique challenges regarding: [Your specific question]?"
+30. "How can we leverage [Specific data/resource] to make more informed decisions at the executive level?"

 1.  **Analyze the fundamental, underlying principles that govern [Specific Phenomenon/Concept].
 Go beyond surface-level understanding to reveal the core mechanisms and foundational elements at play.**